-TAMPER RESIST LOCKING PIN: To make your smoke alarm tamper resistant, a locking pin has been provided with your alarm.
-Using this pin will help deter children and others from removing the alarm from trim ring.
-To use the pin, insert it into the hole in the side of the alarm after the alarm has been installed on the trim ring (see figure 8).
-NOTE: The tamper resist pin will have to be removed in order to change the batteries.
-Use long nose pliers to pull the pin out of the hole.
+TAMPER RESIST LOCKING PIN: To make your smoke alarm somewhat tamper resistant, a locking pin has been provided with your alarm.
+Using this pin will deter children and others from removing the alarm from trim ring.
+To use the pin, insert it into the hole in the side of the alarm after the alarm has been installed on the trim ring (see Figure 5).
+NOTE: The tamper resist pin will have to be removed in order to remove the alarm.
+Use a long nose pilers to pull the pin out of the hole.
 It is now possible to remove the alarm from the trim ring.

-After installation, TEST your alarm by pressing and holding the test/hush button for several seconds.
-This should sound the alarm and activate the Safety Light.
+After installation, TEST your alarm by pressing and holding the test button for several seconds.
+This should sound the alarm.